This girl wanted a recipe for keto red velvet brownies. And I wanted it to feature a cheesecake swirl to mimic the flavor of cream cheese frosting.

 Because I opted for a rich keto red velvet swirled brownie, buttermilk would not work.
 All that liquid would cause it to fall apart.

 One tablespoon or two was not going to produce a rich buttermilk flavor.
 It would just get lost in the batter.

-Not to mention that buttermilk isn’t allowed on low carb diet.
-It’s way to high in carbs.
+Not to mention that buttermilk isn’t allowed on a low carb diet.
+It’s way too high in carbs.
 So yeah buttermilk would not be an option.

 One day if I decide to make a more traditional keto red velvet cake, especially after conquering this red velvet brownie, I’ll just make my own low carb buttermilk.

 How?
 By adding some vinegar to heaving whipping cream and letting it curdle.
 Stay tuned for a future recipe using this hack.

 Let’s get back to the tanginess factor of red velvet cake.